-To retire early in Australia, most people need passive income of $54,840–$77,375 per year (ASFA’s February 2026 comfortable retirement standard), supported by investable assets of roughly $1.4–$1.9 million.
-The exact figure depends on your retirement age, lifestyle, and whether you can access superannuation because before age 60, your super is largely locked away, creating a critical income gap you must plan to fill from other sources.
+To retire early in Australia, most people need passive income of $54,240 to $77,375 per year (ASFA’s February 2026 comfortable retirement standard for homeowners), supported by investable assets of roughly $1.4 million to $1.9 million.
+The exact figure depends on your retirement age, lifestyle, and whether you can access superannuation, because before age 60 your super is largely locked away, creating a critical income gap you must plan to fill from other sources.

-Retiring early sounds liberating more time for travel, family, and the things that actually matter.
+Retiring early sounds liberating: more time for travel, family, and the things that actually matter.
 But early retirement in Australia has a challenge that most retirement calculators completely ignore: the superannuation access gap.
-If you stop working at 50 or 55, you generally can’t touch your super until age 60.
-That gap sometimes a decade or more must be funded entirely by non-super passive income, and most Australians don’t plan for it adequately.
+If you stop working at 50 or 55, you generally cannot touch your super until age 60.
+That gap, sometimes a decade or more, must be funded entirely by non-super passive income, and most Australians do not plan for it adequately.

-In this guide, we break down exactly how much passive income you need to retire early, how to calculate your personal retirement number, the best income sources for Australian early retirees, and how to manage the super gap strategically.
+This guide covers exactly how much passive income you need to retire early, how to calculate your personal retirement number, the best passive income sources for Australian early retirees, and how to manage the super gap strategically.

 What Is Passive Income in the Context of Early Retirement?

 Passive income is money that flows to you without active employment.
-In a retirement context, it covers income generated by assets you’ve already built investments, property, shares, bonds, or superannuation once you can access it.
+In a retirement context, it covers income generated by assets you have already built: investments, property, shares, bonds, or superannuation once you can access it.

 For Australian early retirees, passive income typically comes from: